Teacher Training and Entrepreneurship Education in Rwanda

 Half of the schools were randomly selected to receive the Educate!
 Exchange program, an intensive teacher training and support program which included:

-1. Intensive teacher training: Six multi-day trainings spread over the two years of the intervention.
-Each of the six sessions was held during holidays between terms.
-Sessions blended traditional training and practical application.
+• Intensive teacher training: Six multi-day trainings spread over the two years of the intervention.
+Sessions were held during holidays between terms and blended traditional training and practical application.
 The training emphasized lesson planning, engaging students in classroom discussions, encouraging students to create entrepreneurship portfolios of their work, and assisting student business clubs to form and grow.

-2. Exchange Visits: beginning in term two of the first year, teachers visited each other’s schools three times per year to observe and provide feedback to their peers.
+• Exchange Visits: Beginning in term two of the first year, teachers visited each other’s schools three times per year to observe and provide feedback to peers.

-3. Outreach and support: teachers received ongoing support to implement the curriculum by youth leaders hired and trained by Educate!.
+• Outreach and support: Teachers received ongoing support to implement the curriculum by youth leaders hired and trained by Educate!

 The other half of schools served as the comparison group, which received the new entrepreneurship curriculum and a general one-time training.
-Comparison schools did not receive Educate!’s training delineated above.
+Comparison schools did not receive the Educate! training.

-Researchers measured the impact of the teacher training and support program on teacher and head teacher perceptions of effective teaching practices, and on teacher pedagogical practices.
+Through baseline, endline, and two follow-up surveys, researchers measured the impact of the teacher training and support program on teacher and head teacher perceptions of effective teaching practices, and on teacher pedagogical practices.
 They also examined impact on student outcomes at the conclusion of the program and after students completed secondary school.
-Student outcomes include labor market and economic activity, entrepreneurship knowledge, and non-cognitive skills.
-Researchers also collected administrative data on teacher training attendance and student exam performance.
+Student outcomes include labor market and economic activity, university enrollment, and non-cognitive skills.
+Researchers also collected administrative data on student exam performance and on COVID prevalence.

 Results and Policy Lessons

 Teachers modified their pedagogical practices according to the reformed curriculum.
-This high uptake translated into measurable changes in teacher pedagogy in line with the reformed curriculum.
-Treatment schools were 52 percentage points more likely to have scheduled Skills Labs, a more than six-fold increase over eight percent in the comparison group.
+Schools in the program were 52 percentage points more likely to have scheduled Skills Labs, a more than six-fold increase over eight percent in the comparison group.
 The program increased active instructional time by 10 percentage points during the second half of the class period, in line with the “Skills Lab” Build-Practice-Present methodology.
 It also increased active instructional techniques such as group discussion, research, case studies, debates, and role playing by six percentage points, or 19 percent relative to the comparison group.
-Teachers in the treatment group also scored eight percentage points higher on a test of the content of the entrepreneurship curriculum.
+Teachers in the program also scored eight percentage points higher on a test of the content of the entrepreneurship curriculum.

 Sources